Our bankrupt bank account alternative: how it helps

 A bank account will be 'frozen' when the account provider is notified of a bankruptcy order.
 The bank may decide to close the account altogether - and if you're an undischarged bankrupt, you may find it difficult to open another account, since even some basic bank accounts are off limits to people going through bankruptcy.

 However, there are 'bankruptcy bank accounts' that could help.
-There's also the thinkmoney Personal Account, a practical alternative to a bankruptcy bank account.
+There's also the thinkmoney Current Account, a practical alternative to a bankruptcy bank account.

 When you apply for an account with us, we don't run a credit check.
 We simply need to verify that you're a resident in the UK and aged 18 or over.